aragon/hack/docs/tutorial.md

 }
 ```

 Second, define the roles that you want your app to have.
-A role can be assigned to other apps or people, and those entities will have access to methods guarded by that role.
+A role can be assigned to other apps or people and those entities will have access to methods guarded by that role.

-In this example, we will define a role for incrementing, and a role for decrementing, but note that you can have a single role to guard all methods in your contract if you find that appropriate.
+In this example we will define a role for incrementing and a role for decrementing but note that you can have a single role to guard all methods in your contract if you find that appropriate.

 ```solidity
 contract Counter is AragonApp {